 “I have grieved Jesse and will grieve him some more … but I shall celebrate him in my heart every day … not just on the last Monday in May,” said Jesse’s father, Herb Williams.
 “My son is but one of the fallen.
 His brothers and sisters are buried in cemeteries all over this globe.
 If we want to be worthy of their sacrifices … we should, we must, celebrate them all every day.”

 The Travis Manion Foundation honored Staff Sgt.
-Jesse Williams through our Character Does Matter program on Oct.
-18, 2011 when we told his story to inspire 185 students at Germantown High School in Philadelphia, Pa.
+Jesse Williams through the Character Does Matter program on Oct.
+18, 2011 when his story inspired 185 students at Germantown High School in Philadelphia, Pa.
 Cadets in the Air Force JROTC at Germantown High School completed over 1,700 of community service and invited Staff Sgt.
 Williams’ family to attend a special ceremony in honor of his service and sacrifice.

 Department of Defense